 Screendoor lets you build online forms, but it’s most valuable when processing the submissions you receive.
 You can sort submissions with statuses and labels, rate them with custom rubrics, and follow up on them by emailing respondents in bulk.

 Users.
-Depending on the market, our users might be civil servants, journalists, or non-profit employees.
+Depending on the market, they might be civil servants, journalists, or non-profit employees.

-Instead of always doing the same two tasks manually, they wanted a way to automatically trigger the second task after performing the first.
+Performing the same two actions over and over again was tedious.
+Customers kept asking us for a way to automatically trigger the second task alongside the first.

-Meanwhile, our co-founders decided to target Screendoor upmarket.
-Instead of trying to get our foot in the door with municipal agencies and small pilot projects, we would pursue agency-wide licenses for big state and federal departments.
-These agencies had extensive process flows already in place, and their buyers saw Screendoor’s inability to support them as a sales blocker.
+Separately, our co-founders decided to target Screendoor upmarket.
+Instead of focusing on municipal agencies and small pilot projects, we’d pursue agency-wide licenses for big state and federal departments.
+These prospects already had extensively documented process flows, and they believed our inability to support them was a sales blocker.

 We committed to the project assuming a single solution could satisfy current and aspirational customers alike.

-One of the first things I did at DOBT was socializing a framework based on Paul Adams’ four layers of design.
+When I joined DOBT, I socialized a framework based on Paul Adams’ four layers of design.
 We used it as our official design process, a shared language to discuss everything we worked on.

 This was partially inspired by stakeholder coordination issues I’d observed at other companies.
 For example, I’d been in design reviews where teams would reject work because an executive didn’t like the color of a button.
 Other times, the team would learn too late that our original goals were based on outdated information.
 It was frustrating for everyone involved and introduced a lot of churn.